 A poetry writing course, but with a strong emphasis on reading.
 Students will closely examine the work of various poets and periods, then attempt to write plausible imitations of their own, all by way of learning about poetry from the inside, as it were.

 Limited to 15 students.
 Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
 Omitted 2013-14.
-Writer-in-Residence Hall.2016-17: Offered in Spring 2017
+Writer-in-Residence Hall.2017-18: Offered in Fall 2017

 An advanced level fiction class.
 Students will undertake a longer project as well as doing exercises every week exploring technical problems.